 Studying history means learning about decisions that people have made over time.
 The Spanish-American philosopher George Santayana wrote, "Those who cannot remember the past are condemned to repeat it."
 A simple example is this: You and your family visit a shoe store to buy shoes.
 You find the store to be messy and disorganized.
 When you decide to try on a pair of shoes you like, the clerks are unhelpful in finding your size.
 If you did not remember this bit of your family's history, you might end up at the same store in the future and have another bad experience.
+On the r hand, when you have a good experience at a store, your store in the future and have another bad experience.
 On the other hand, when you have a good experience at a store, your family may remember it and choose to visit the same place again.
 Your family's past experiences affect their decisions now and in the future.